selfcustody/krux/docs/getting-started/settings.en.md

 ### Encoder

 If your device has a rotary encoder, you can change the debounce threshold in milliseconds.
-The lower the value, the faster it detects wheel rotation.
-Increase the value if it is difficult to get a single input from the wheel rotation.
+With lower values, faster movements and navigation will be allowed.

+The caveat is low values can cause issues, such as double step and unexpected movements, speccially with lower quality encoders.
+If this is the case increase the value to make navigation more stable.